 Some of the coldest winds come from the northwest, causing that corner of the home to lose the most heat.

-You can plant trees, bushes and shrubs to block some of the wind from ground level to the treetops.
+You can plant trees, bushes, and shrubs to block some of the wind from the ground level to the treetops.
 Better yet, try planting a row of evergreen trees combined with a wall, fence or earth berm to deflect and lift the wind over your home.

 Landscape professionals can help you design your windbreak.

 Seek out the vacant spaces along the perimeter of your home and replace them with shrubs, bushes, and vines to insulate in both winter and summer.
 Plant so there will be at least one foot of space between full-grown plants and your home's wall.

 Shrubs and trees should be four to six feet away from each other with 10 to 12 feet between rows.
 Deciduous and conifer trees should be planted 15 to 20 feet away from each other with 20 to 30 feet between rows.

 An arborist can help you choose the proper trees for your yard.